ka8725/ka8725.github.com/_posts/2019-12-27-dry-struct-use-cases.md

 ### Questions and answers

-#### 1. Andrey, I've heard you have experience with GraphQL.
+#### 1. Andrei, I've heard you have experience with GraphQL.
 But what is your attitude to it?
 I prefer JSON API and don't see GraphQL benefits.

 Well, first of all before comparing them one should understand that JSON is just a format that specifies data.
 And usually this data is supposed to go from one "program/service/server/process/whatever" to another "program/service/server/process/whatever".
 Let's agree on "program/service/server/process/whatever" is a black-boxed service that can be either back-end or front-end process and from now on we call it just **process**.